rage/programming-23/data/part-4/3-lists.md

 </sample-output>

-Unlike strings, lists are mutable, which means that their contents can change.
-You can assign a new value to an item, just like you an assign a new value to a variable:
+Unlike strings, lists are mutable, which means their contents can change.
+You can assign a new value to an item within a list, just like you can assign a new value to a variable:

 ```python
 my_list = [7, 2, 2, 5, 2]